open-navigation/opennav_visual_navigation/initial_tutorial_template.md

   source /opt/ros/humble/setup.bash
   colcon build --symlink-install

-If you'd like to make modifications for your platform, fork the ``opennav_visual_navigation`` repository, clone your fork instead.

-TODO other setup things like NGC resource or package installs
+TODO other setup things like NGC resource or manual package install steps

-## 2. Software Walkthrough
+## 2. Software & Workflow Walkthrough

-TODO this is all required to work with a Nova Carter / Nova reference platform.
-If not, some effort is require to get it to work.
-The NV tooling is so specific to that you'll have a really hard time getting any of this to work otherwise (recording, launch wrappers, containers, synchronization, etc).
-I dont love this, but I don't know what else to do.
-Reformat tutorial as tech demo but not reproducable.
-SHould I tell NV (launch utils, nesting hardware/nav configs into it, nova tie in) its not really usable?

 This project is contains the package ``opennav_visual_nav_demo``, which comprises the application demo leveraging Visual Navigation to perform a security patroling task.
-The demonstration leverages the Nova Carter robot, so the hardware is brought up using the ``nova_carter_bringup`` launch file ``navigation.launch.py`` and ``teleop.launch.py`` which launches the robot hardware and other nodes needed for the demonstration.
+The demonstration leverages the Nova Carter robot, so the hardware is brought up using the ` ``nova_carter_bringup`` <https://github.com/NVIDIA-ISAAC-ROS/nova_carter/tree/main/nova_carter_bringup>`_ launch file ``navigation.launch.py`` and ``teleop.launch.py`` which launches the robot hardware and other nodes needed for the demonstration.
+This has been preconfigured with Nav2, Isaac Perceptor, and is highly integrated with the Nova reference platform.
+Please reference this package for more information.

 To adapt to another platform, make a new `my_robot_nav` package which:
 * Launches the robot hardware drivers for accepting commands, bringing up sensors, providing transformation tree, etc